Part 2 of a Two-Part Post

 According to Emma Dabiri (2019), he was famous for his views on Aryanism and the concept that Black people were privileged for being allowed to exist on the lowest rungs of the racial order.
 Additionally, he was an aristocrat most famous for helping to legitamise racism through the use of scientific theory and “racial demography”, moreover, developing the theory of the Aryan master race.

 The ideas perpetuated by these academics, medical experts and so forth underpinned colonialism and enslavement.
 It put Black life at the bottom of the pile.
 We are still living with this legacy today… from overpolicing Black communities, to low expectations of Black students (Busby, 2018).
 This is what allowed J. Marion Simms to experiment on enslaved Black women in pursuit of what today is called gynaecology, with his unethical torturous practices.
 Yet, since there were intellectual justifications made by academics prior, these acts could be carried out without a thought.
 In the eyes of the law and in public consciousness, Black people were subhuman in colony and metropole.
-And when the US Public Health Service gave a number Black Americans syphilis (1932-1970) in the Tuskegee Study, the pseudoscience that permeated through enslavement ran rampant, pertinently in the thick of Jim Crow Laws that weren’t abolished until 1965.

 The case of Henrietta Lacks and her family in the United States is another example of contempt for Black life; where her cells were taken from her before she died.
 They were used to study diseases without her permission and shared around the world.
 Moreover, in the years of French colonialism in Africa, what about the horrific experimentations carried out on Black African people?
 There is a precedent behind current mistrust.

-Black Atlantic diasporic vaccine scepticism may be inspired by the trend set by history but it also may have something to do with the present, where Black people continue to be treated with contempt by healthcare and medical services.
+African diasporic vaccine scepticism may be inspired by the trend set by history but it also may have something to do with the present, where Black people continue to be treated with contempt by healthcare and medical services.
 Disproportionate deaths from Coronavirus is just one example.
 In the UK, Black people are four times more likely to be detained under The Mental Health Act (DoH, 2019/20) and Black women are five times more likely to die from childbirth or related complications (MBRRACE UK, 2019).
 Additionally, on the African continent itself, there has been discussion around concerns about a number of clinical trials such as the malaria trial by World Health Organization [WHO].
 Furthermore, a legal battle between Pfizer, and Kano in Nigeria over the tests being done on Trovan, a drug to combat meningitis.

 There is a Black history to clinical trials and science that isn’t being taught or widely known.
-This is the irony that the people disproportionately impacted by Coronavirus (significantly helped along by systemic inequality) are also the same people that need to take it.
+This is the irony that the people disproportionately impacted by Coronavirus (significantly helped along by systemic inequality) are also the same people hesitant to take a vaccine.
 However, these same communities don’t trust the system because of history and a contemporary where the system has not worked for them.
 If the UK government wants Black people to take a vaccine (not necessarily this current one), they need to change the messaging around COVID, like government aides and advisors saying institutional racism doesn’t exist.
-Whilst the history articulated so far is damaging on racial grounds, there are also scientific histories written in violence in the context of gender, class, sexuality and disability as well – from electrock therapy to eugenics.
+Whilst the history articulated so far is damaging on racial grounds, there are also histories written in violence in the context of gender, class, sexuality and disability as well – from electrock therapy to eugenics.

 The story of Black communities’ historic interactions with western science/scientists is damning; the present contemporary narrative of healthcare’s interactions with Black UK and Black American communities is also damning and both are well evidenced, there’s lots of improvements to made on both sides of the pond and we can do better.